harcokuppens/xbar-plugin-easy-ssh-tunnels/README.md

   - If authentication is needed, dialogs will appear (unless using keychain scripts).

 - **View Logs:**
-  The menu provides a shortcut to open `log.txt` for troubleshooting.
+  The menu provides a shortcut to open `easy-ssh-tunnels.log` for troubleshooting.

 - **Edit Configuration:**
   The menu also lets you open `tunnels.json` for quick editing.